AudixAI/eliza-jsdoc/packages/plugin-zksync-era/README-automated.md

 ```

 ### 4. Verification Steps:
-- Ensure you see ["✓ Registering action: <plugin actions>"] in the console
+- Ensure you see ["✓ Registering action: SEND_TOKEN"] in the console

 Make sure to follow these steps carefully to successfully integrate the @elizaos/plugin-zksync-era plugin into your ElizaOS project.